Bitcoin euphoria puts other retail bets in shade

 The cryptocurrency has faced harsh criticism for lack of transparency and Wall street is largely divided on how it wants to view the currency.
 Several banks and central bankers have warned against its meteoric rise in its value.

-Chicago-based derivatives exchange Cboe Global Markets launched the futures late on Sunday, lending it some legitimacy and giving investors an exposure to the bitcoin market via a large, regulated exchange.
+Chicago-based derivatives exchange Cboe Global Markets (CBOE.O) launched the futures late on Sunday, lending it some legitimacy and giving investors an exposure to the bitcoin market via a large, regulated exchange.

 Goldman Sachs has been arguing for some months that the lack of liquidity and increased volatility of bitcoin mean in the long run it cannot rival gold as a convincing term store of value.